nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `listemployees` followed by `delete 2` deletes the 2nd person in the address book.
+- `listemployees` followed by `delete 2` deletes the 2nd employee in the address book.
-- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+- `find Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

 Expected output:
 - System message noting success